n0rdy/n0rdy-blog/content/posts/20231211/go-waitgroup.md

 These are the steps we are going to take here:

+- remove `isDoneForToday` field from the `Worker` struct and its usage across the codebase
 - remove `WaitToFinish` function
 - create an instance of `sync.WaitGroup` in the `main` function and use it to control the execution of the worker goroutine
 - use `wg.Wait()` instead of the removed `WaitToFinish` function at the end of the `main` function.